ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 When on a Skype call with more than one guest, Skype can offer a camera source what shows the person who is currently speaking.

+#### Use Discrete Graphics Card for Main Screen

+15-inch and 16-inch MacBook Pros come equipped with dual graphics, meaning they have a more powerful graphics card (known as the discrete graphics card) in addition to the card built into the Mac's motherboard.
+The Mac will switch automatically between the two GPUs based on a variety of settings.
+Check this checkbox to ensure that the discrete graphics card is used for the main screen when Ecamm Live is open.

+Using the discrete graphics card will result in better performance, especially at higher frame sizes.
+However it can generate additional heat, resulting in computer fan noise.

 ### Account Preferences

 #### Manage Account